haihala/whoops-all-grapplers/docs/2. Areas/spec/characters/Mizuki.md

 - Input: `236g`
 - Visual: Ibuki kunai throw in SFV
 - Function: Projectile
+	- Relatively fast and small projectile with a slight arc to it
 	- Consumes a [[#Kunai]] on use, can't use if you have none
-- Air version
+- Maybe add an air version later?
-	- Diagonal angle
-	- Bounces her up some and slightly back
-- Ground versions
-	- Relatively fast and small projectile with a slight arc to it